minishrink/trash/proof.md

 ---

+## Abstract

+It is self-evident that, given a space of sufficient dimension such that there exists both a library and fatfucking facilities,
+there will necessarily exist a [[cryptid]] living in these facilities, shunning sunlight, and subsisting off algebraic texts.

+In this paper, we hypothesise the existence of such a creature by encapsulating this entity in a category,
+using the Phat-Bastarde<sub>[i](#link)</sub> lemma to define morphisms between this category
+and the cosmic unfairness of a world that would not only allow but necessitate such a wretched creature exist at all.

+Surprising results about the nature of the beast will be explored,
+finishing off with wise words from a former acquaintance, and suggestions for how to forcibly terminate this fuck.

+Special thanks to the Graph Transformation Department at the University of York and the LaTeX Division
+of the now-defunct Leeds office of Imagination Technologies for funding and empowering this research,
+in return requesting only that no one involved ever return to either city.

 ## Definition:

 <details>
 <summary>JACK</summary>

+Under the standard model, we consider four fundamental interactions between matter:

 Let **C** be a collection of particles, neuroses, obscure samurai lore, and math books.
 Consider a universe **U** which not only allows trash confluence object Graham to exist but rewards him for his expensive hobby of drawing graphs.